 She also tried to soften comments made by Reid on his growing frustration with the lack of movement on the farm bill.

 Reid, said Stabenow, “has many things on his plate.
-The procedural obstacles and objections that don’t let us move forward in the way that the majority of us would like to do in the Senate create a situation for him where he has to focus on procedural motions more than he’d like to.
+The procedural obstacles and objections that don’t let us move forward in the way that the majority of us would like to do in the

 “I’m very confident we’ll get this done.
 For those who oppose reform and like the status quo, they’ll drag their feet.
 For those who don’t care about agricultural policy and have amendments that aren’t germane and don’t intend to vote for the bill in the end anyway, they’ll look for the opportunity to bring forward their issue.

 “But we’re just getting started.
 We’re in a spot where we’re negotiating and moving forward and beginning the discussion on the floor.”

 Stabenow also downplayed friction between Democrats and Republicans regarding the introduction of amendments on environmental and labor regulations.
 “There are always ups and downs, starts and stops.
 Unfortunately, rather than moving forward amendment by amendment and debating and having votes – our strong preference – we’re in a spot where those who want to obstruct or don’t support what we’re doing have the ability to throw some sand in the gears.

 As for rice and peanut concerns, Stabenow said all would be taken care of whether “in the